Click on the map above showing the location of the Bitcoin ATM to make it interactive.

 .jpg)

-Bitcoin ATMs .eu Bitcoin ATMs offer the highest level of security in Europe.
-Unlike other networks, we do not collect your phone number, cookies, or marketing consents.
+Rothbard.eu Bitcoin ATMs provide the highest level of security in Europe.
+Unlike other networks, we do not collect your phone number, track you with cookies, or request marketing consents.
 We do not require you to register an account or download any apps.

 This makes transactions not only secure but also fast.
-We comply with legally defined KYC requirements, but we do not require more than what is specified by law.
-We provide the highest possible level of security and discretion, while ensuring the full legality of transactions.
+We comply with the legally prescribed KYC requirements and do not require more than what the law specifies.
+We ensure the highest possible level of security and discretion while guaranteeing the full legality of transactions.

-If you're looking for a Bitcoin ATM in Zurich that doesn't require a shopping mall, basement, or long walk, this location is particularly convenient: Rothbard.eu Bitcoin ATM, Seefeldstrasse 178, 8008 Zurich.
-The machine is located in the Seefeld kiosk, right inside the store and thus on a route that’s easy to navigate in the neighborhood.
-For many users, that’s exactly what makes the difference: no need to search for it inside the building first—just go straight to the location, walk in, complete the transaction, and you’re done.
-Plus, this location is open on weekdays starting at 7:00 a.m. —so even if you want to make a purchase or withdrawal before work, you can.
+If you're looking for a Bitcoin ATM in Zurich that doesn't require a shopping mall, a basement, or a long walk, this location is particularly convenient: Rothbard.eu Bitcoin ATM, Seefeldstrasse 178, 8008 Zurich.
+The machine is located in the Seefeld kiosk, right inside the shop and therefore on a route that’s easy to find in the neighborhood.
+For many users, that’s exactly the difference: no need to search inside a building first—just go straight to the location, walk in, complete the transaction, and you’re done.
+In addition, this spot is open on weekdays from 7:00 a.m.—so you can make a purchase or a withdrawal before work.

 Many websites only list the address, opening hours, and coins accepted.
 In practice, however, other factors determine whether this is really the right option for you: How quickly can I find the machine?
 Can I withdraw cash in CHF immediately?
 Is the location open in the morning?
 This is exactly where Seefeldstrasse 178 shines.
 You have a clear location in the neighborhood, early opening hours on weekdays, and on the website you can see in advance whether the machine is online and how much CHF is currently available for immediate withdrawal.
 For anyone looking not just for an ATM “somewhere in Zurich,” but for a location that actually works in everyday life, this is a major advantage.

 It’s important to note: “Online” alone isn’t enough for a withdrawal.
-If you want to cash out Bitcoin or other cryptocurrencies in CHF, the key factor is the currently available instant payout in CHF.
-This is exactly what saves the most time upfront.
+If you want to cash out Bitcoin or other crypto in CHF, the decisive value is the currently available instant payout in CHF.
+This is what saves you the most time before you go.
 If sufficient funds are visible there, this location is very well suited for cash-out.
 If the amount is low, you can still buy—or choose another Rothbard location in Zurich for the cash-out.

 If you’re looking for a Bitcoin ATM in Switzerland, it’s not just the question “Can the ATM sell Bitcoin?” that matters, but also how the withdrawal process works in practice.
 With Rothbard, the process works like this: You initiate the sale online, receive a barcode, wait for confirmation on the blockchain, and then scan the barcode at the machine to withdraw CHF.
 That sounds simple—and that’s exactly why it’s important not to confuse the two codes: the QR code is for sending the crypto, while the barcode is for withdrawing cash at the machine.

 What’s particularly convenient for cashouts in Switzerland is that the barcode remains valid within the Rothbard network.
-This means you don’t necessarily have to cash out at exactly the same moment.
-If you’ve initiated the sale and return later, you can complete the cashout then.
-And if, for some reason, there isn’t enough cash available at this particular Seefeld location, you can use the barcode at another Rothbard machine in the network.
-In everyday life, this is often more helpful than any theoretical “best price” because it gives you real flexibility.
+You don’t have to cash out at exactly the same moment — if you’ve started the sale and come back later, you can complete the cashout then.
+And if that Seefeld location doesn’t have enough cash available, you can use the barcode at another Rothbard Bitcoin ATM in the network.
+In everyday life this is often more useful than any theoretical “best price”, because it gives you real flexibility.

-One detail that almost no competitor’s site explains clearly: If you want to pay out a very specific CHF amount, the Rothbard system lets you generate a QR code for that exact amount.
-This way, you avoid small remaining balances on the payout code.
-Especially for smaller or very precisely planned sales, this is much more practical than sending “any amount” and then being left with tiny remaining balances.
+One detail that almost no competitor site explains clearly: If you want to withdraw an exact CHF amount, the Rothbard system lets you generate a QR code for that specific amount.
+This avoids small leftover balances on the payout code.
+Especially for smaller or very precisely planned sales, that's far more practical than sending 'any amount' and then being left with tiny remainders.

-Anyone looking to buy Bitcoin at an ATM in Zurich usually isn’t interested in theory, but rather in a process that works right away.
-Here’s what you need to do at this location: open your wallet, have your QR code ready, select the appropriate cryptocurrency and the correct network, and insert cash.
-The crucial point here isn’t the first click, but the check before confirmation: Is the wallet address correct?
+Anyone looking to buy Bitcoin at a Bitcoin ATM in Zurich usually isn’t interested in theory, but rather in a process that works right away.
+For this location: open your wallet, have your QR code ready, select the appropriate cryptocurrency and the correct network, and insert cash.
+The crucial point isn’t the first click, but the check before confirmation: Is the wallet address correct?
 Is the network correct?
 Is the displayed rate correct?
-Especially with USDT, USDC, and sometimes ETH, the network is almost more important than the coin itself.
+Especially with USDT, USDC, and sometimes ETH, the network is often more important than the coin itself.

 When making a purchase, you need to be practical: it won’t work properly without a wallet QR code.
 Rothbard explicitly states in the FAQ that the wallet’s QR code must currently be scanned.
 A manual destination address is not the preferred solution at this time.
 Specifically, this means: It’s best to come with a wallet app already open on your phone.
 You don’t need a special Rothbard app or an additional account—your own wallet is sufficient.

-According to Rothbard, if a transaction gets stuck, it’s often not the ATM’s fault, but rather the result of a miner fee that’s set too low.
-In many cases, a little patience is all it takes; in others, the fee is simply too low to ensure a quick confirmation.
-The practical takeaway: If you’re in a hurry, pay attention not only to the ATM but also to the network and your wallet’s transaction fee.
+According to Rothbard, if a transaction gets stuck, it’s often not the Bitcoin ATM’s fault, but rather the result of a miner fee set too low.
+In many cases a little patience is enough; in others, the fee is simply too low to secure a fast confirmation.
+The practical takeaway: If you’re in a hurry, pay attention not only to the Bitcoin ATM but also to the network and the transaction fee set in your wallet.

-For most users, the main cryptocurrencies available on this platform are BTC, ETH, LTC, USDT, USDC, TRX, Solana, and BNB.
-The platform accepts CHF and EUR for deposits, and CHF is available for withdrawals.
+For most users at this location, the main coins are BTC, ETH, LTC, USDT, USDC, TRX, Solana, and BNB.
+The Bitcoin ATM accepts CHF and EUR for deposits; for withdrawals it dispenses CHF.
 The relevant networks include TRC20, ERC20, Arbitrum, Optimism, and Polygon.
 So if you use stablecoins, never decide based solely on the coin name, but always on the exact network.

 Seefeldstrasse 178 is a particularly good choice if you’re in District 8 early on weekdays or during the day on Saturdays and are looking for a convenient location.
 This location is ideal for exactly that scenario: it’s in a residential neighborhood, has good public transportation access, isn’t near a shopping center, and requires no detours.
 If, on the other hand, you want to make a withdrawal on Sunday or late in the evening, another location in Zurich is often a better option.
 Limmatstrasse 197 is also open on Sundays and later into the evening, and Langstrasse 116 is the better choice for very late hours.

-This is exactly the kind of guidance that’s missing from many other websites: Not everyone looking for a vending machine needs “the best one in Zurich,” but rather the right one for that specific time and neighborhood.
+This is exactly the kind of guidance that’s missing from many other sites: Not everyone searching needs “the best Bitcoin ATM in Zurich,” but rather the right one for that exact time and that exact neighborhood.
 If you need to run an errand in Seefeld in the morning, Seefeldstrasse 178 is usually the more logical choice.
 If you’re coming at night or on a Sunday, it makes more sense to head straight to Limmatstrasse or Langstrasse.

 I do—especially when the page shows that there are enough CHF available for an immediate payout.
 For cash-out, this amount is more important than simply being “online.”